bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-A: You can either use querySelector/querySelectorAll from the beginning, or do something similar to this:
-    let nodeArray = [].slice.call(document.querySelectorAll(element));
+A: So that we can use JavaScript's built-in array functions like forEach and map.

 5. What is a component?